-Rx with hyperbaric oxygen improved TBI and PTSD in vetsNovember 28th, 2011 in Neuroscience /
+Rx with hyperbaric oxygen improved TBI and PTSD in vetsNovember 28, 2011 in Medicine & Health / Neuroscience

 Research led by Dr. Paul Harch, Associate Clinical Professor of Medicine at LSU Health Sciences Center New Orleans, has found that treatment with hyperbaric oxygen nearly three years after injury significantly improved function and quality of life for veterans with traumatic brain injury and post-traumatic stress disorder.
 The findings are available online now in the Journal of Neurotrauma.